heiazuo/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `sku_tier` - (Optional) The SKU Tier that should be used for this Kubernetes Cluster.
 Possible values are `Free` and `Paid` (which includes the Uptime SLA).
 Defaults to `Free`.

 * `snapshot_id` - (Optional) This is the ARM ID of the source object to be used to create the target object.
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.